TriLinder/SignFile/README.md

 Made for the [LiveOverflow SMP](https://www.youtube.com/playlist?list=PLhixgUqwRTjwvBI-hmbZ2rpkAl4lutnJG) server.
 See the result [here](https://cdn.discordapp.com/attachments/985597892888764466/1021019127499997244/signs.png).

-Made primarily for Minecraft version 1.18.2, however [builds](https://github.com/TriLinder/SignFile/releases/latest) for newer version will be included.
+Made primarily for Minecraft version 1.18.2, however [builds](https://github.com/TriLinder/SignFile/releases/latest) for 1.18 - 1.19.2 are included.

+Note: 1.19.3 and newer will NOT work.

 ## Setup